 closely related and can be used together at all levels of testing.
 Listing out

-partitions and boundaries when designing test case, and we can test many partitions and boundaries with fewest data possible.
+partitions and boundaries when designing test cases, and we can test many partitions and boundaries with the fewest data possible.

-For example, for an Employee ID system in an ERP (Enterprise Resource Planning) package has 3-digit number from 100 to 700, we can identify the partitions and boundaries as below:
+For example, for an Employee ID system in an ERP (Enterprise Resource Planning) package has 3-digit numbers from 100 to 700, we can identify the partitions and boundaries as below:

-(with boundaries of each digits are 0 and 9) and non-digits for invalid partition.
+- Digits: With characters from 0 to 9 are the valid partitions (with boundaries of each digit being 0 and 9) and non-digits for invalid partitions.

-(4) IDs that are taken would be the invalid partition, and those are not is in the valid partition.
+- IDs that are taken would be in the invalid partition and those that are not in the valid partition.

 With the partitions and boundaries listed out, we can identify some data that can help us test multiple partitions and boundaries at the same time.
-For example, ID 390 can test valid partitions of (1) and (2) at the same times.
-Plus, ID 390 can test all the valid boundary values of (1) because it have 0 and 9 in it.
-Thinking like this will reduce the amount of test cases significantly, and thus reduce the amount of test needed to be executed.
+For example, ID 390 can test valid partitions of (1) and (2) at the same time.
+Plus, ID 390 can test all the valid boundary values of (1) because it has 0 and 9 in it.
+Thinking like this will reduce the number of test cases significantly, and thus reduce the number of tests needed to be executed.

 However, one important note is while multiple valid partitions or boundaries can be tested at the same time, sometime multiple Invalid partitions and Invalid boundaries should not be tested in the same test case.
-The reason is some system might stop its processing when they encounter the first problem, and only appear the error for that specific problem only.
-In case of the example above: we should not test ID 1000 for (3) and (4) at the same time because the system might stop processing from (3) and only appear error of (3) without checking (4).
-If the system is not stopping at its first problem, or multiple error message can be appeared at the same time, then you can proceed to test multiple of them without problem.
+The reason is some systems might stop processing when they encounter the first problem, and only appear the error for that specific problem only.
+In the case of the example above: we should not test ID 1000 for (3) and (4) at the same time because the system might stop processing from (3) and only appear error of (3) without checking (4).
+If the system is not stopping at its first problem, or multiple error messages can appear at the same time, then you can proceed to test multiple of them without a problem.